There are 28 National Park Service Sites in California as of 2019. Of these 28, there is two sites that are shared with other states.

 Port Chicago Naval Magazine National Memorial

 This memorial site was named as one of the national park service sites in California.
-The site was dedicated to the Port Chicago disaster casualties and the importance of Port Chicago in World War II.
-It is located in Concord Naval Weapons Station in California.
-The explosion on the site is considered as the largest naval mutiny in the history of the US armed forces, which eventually led to the post-war desegregation for the United States Navy.
+The site is dedicated to the Port Chicago disaster which killed 320 naval workers during WWII in a munitions explosion at the Concord Naval Weapons Station.
+The explosion resulted in the largest mutiny in US military history as almost all of the casualties were African American.
+The explosion and mutiny eventually led to the post-war desegregation for the United States Navy.

 Point Reyes National Seashore

 This park preserve is located in Marin County within the Point Reyes Peninsula.
 It is considered as a national seashore and the only one of its kind in the list of national park service sites in California.
 The US National Park Service maintains this nature preserve, which is still being used for agricultural purposes today.
 In 2010, all of the beaches included within the peninsula were considered as some of the cleanest in California.

 This is one of the most popular sites on the list of national park service sites in California.
 This site covers an old temperate rainforest filled with the famous redwood trees along the California coast.
 Aside from the Redwood National Park, this property also includes the Del Norte Coast, Prairie Creek Redwood State Parks, and Jedediah Smith.
 This results in a total land area of 139,000 acres.
 The ecosystem within the park is considered important as it preserves animal species in threat, as well as for its cultural history (the area is believed to be originally inhabited by Native Americans).
 It is also a UNESCO World Heritage Site listed under the Natural category.

 Rosie the Riveter/World War II Home Front National Historical Park